ibm-cloud-docs/apps/best-practice.md

 Your app might be installed frequently on-demand on the dynamic cloud environment.
 The installation process must be scripted and reliable, and the configuration data must be externalized from the scripts.

 Capture your app installation as a uniform set of scripts that is independent of the operating system.
-Keep your app installation small and porset of scripts that isrent automation techniques.
+Keep your app installation small and portable to adapt to different automation techniques.
 Also, minimize the dependencies that are required by the app installation.

 For more information about cloud-ready apps, see [The 12-factor app ![External link icon](../icons/launch-glyph.svg)](http://12factor.net/){: new_window}.